buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWallTypeEnum.md

 # IfcWallTypeEnum

-This enumeration defines the different types of walls that can further specify an _IfcWall_ or _IfcWallType_.
+This enumeration defines the different types of walls that can further specify an _IfcWall_ or _IfcWallType_.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.